 Fresno Grizzlies Game Notes vs Stockton

-Tonight, the first 1,500 fans in the park will receive a replica jersey AND THEY ARE AS DOPE AS LAST NIGHT'S WALK OFF WIN!
+The Grizzlies and Ports conclude their three-game series today.
+First pitch is scheduled for 1:05 pm PT from Chukchansi Park.
+Grizzlies LHP Mason Green and Ports RHP Blake Beers are the probable starters.

-The Grizzlies and Ports continue their three-game series tonight.
-First pitch is scheduled for 6:50 pm PT from Chukchansi Park.
-Grizzlies RHP Victor Juarez and Ports RHP Grant Judkins are the probable starters.
+GREEN GOES FOR THE GRIZZLIES: Today's starter is lefty Mason Green, a 23-year old from Lenexa, Kansas.
+Green was selected by the Rockies in the 12th round of the 2021 MLB June Amateur Draft out of the University of Central Missouri, a Division II college.
+In Green's last collegiate season, he started all 18 games on the bump, going an outrageous 16-0, finishing his college career without a loss (27-0).
+Green had one complete game shutout and pitched 104.2 frames.
+He also struck out 123 batters and walked 26, becoming just the sixth Central Missouri Mule to ever reach 100 strikeouts in a single-season.

 #CLAWSANDPAWS: EJ Andrews Jr is now the ninth Fresno State Bulldog to don a Fresno Grizzlies uniform.
 He joins LHP Dean Hartgraves, '98, RHP Steve Soderstrom, '98-99, C Giuseppe Chiaramonte, '00-'01, RHP Mark Gardner, rehab, '01, OF Tom Goodwin '02, LHP Adam Pettyjohn '04, C Trent Woodward, '15 and '17 and RHP Justin Miller, '19.